mrhorin/suggestrap/README.md

 # suggestrap
-The UI component of sugestrap is able to show suggestions from JSON.
+The UI component of suggestrap is able to show suggestions from JSON.
 ## Install
 Install with [Bower](https://bower.io/).
 ```